geksiong/gs-garden/projects/esp8266-webradio.md

 ### Limitations

+You get much fewer pins than appears on the specifications.
+Depending on what you want to do, they can be quite a challenge to use.

 - GPIOs 6 to 11 are unavailable for use, as they are connected to the Flash chip
 - GPIO 0 is tricky to use, it is connected to the Flash button, and can cause the board to go into Flash mode
 - GPIO 1 and 2 are tricky to use, they can cause the board to fail to boot
 - A few other pins are pulled High during boot, which may be a problem for your components depending on what you want to do
+- Some pins are fixed for specific uses:
+  - I2C
+    - GPIO 4: SDA
+    - GPIO 5: SCL
+  - SPI
+    - GPIO 12: MISO
+    - GPIO 13: MOSI
+    - GPIO 14: SCLK
+    - GPIO 15: CS
+  - I2S
+    - GPIO 2: LRC
+    - GPIO 3: DIN
+    - GPIO 15: BCLK
+  - It's not clear to me whether any of them are re-assignable to other pins (e.g. SPI and I2S)
 - Analog pin is input only

 ## Web Radio